FerrisMind/Oxide-Lab/README.md

 ### Troubleshooting

 - If you encounter build issues, ensure Rust and Node.js are properly installed
-- For GPU support, verify CUDA/Metal installation
+- For GPU support, verify CUDA installation
 - Check the [Issues](https://github.com/FerrisMind/Oxide-Lab/issues) page for common problems

 ---